By Graham Stroud and John Comben

 We have recently seen in the news the crippling effect a cyber-attack had on a major foreign exchange company.
 In this case a criminal gang implanted ‘ransom ware’ resulting in much of the company’s services being taken down, with the gang demanding a ransom payment to enable restore.

 Cyber risk is the likelihood of a cyber-attack on a company’s systems which could result in financial loss, reputational damage, and or regulatory sanction.
-There have been many examples in the news examples in the recent news of attacks on company’s resulting in their systems being crippled, forcing services to be taken down or sensitive data being stolen.
+There have been many examples in the recent news of attacks on company’s resulting in their systems being crippled, forcing services to be taken down or sensitive data being stolen.
 The risk of financial loss does not just impact company’s but also private individuals where information may be stored insecurely on a home PC.

 Cyber-attacks can take many different forms, which include (but are not limited to):

 - Ransomware – where a criminal finds a weakness in an organisation’s cyber security and is able to implant malevolent software which encrypts system data until a ransom is paid (often demanded as a crypto currency).

 - Phishing – email is used to deceive the recipient into disclosing information or opening a hyperlink that takes the victim to a fake website where they may reveal confidential information (such as credit card details, pin numbers, passwords etc).
 Or it could download malware as a means to gain access to the victim’s company or personal system.

 - Data breaches – where data is stolen for criminal purposes